sprout-laravel/docs/cookie-identity-resolvers.md

 The cookie identity resolver is a driver for Sprouts [identity resolver](identity-resolvers) functionality that uses a cookie to identify a tenant.

+> [!WARNING]
+> This identity resolver does not use the URL, so you cannot generate a link for a specific tenant.

 ## Configuring

 When configuring your resolver in the [multitenancy config](configuration#identity-resolvers) you only need